MATS Showcase 2020

 Marine science, technology, and industry experts line up to host sessions at the NOC’s Marine Autonomy and Technology Showcase 2020 (MATS 2020).

-The Themes for 2020 are as follows:
+The Themes and Session Chairs for 2020 are as follows:

 During MATS 2020, our aim is to explore the information needs of users of Marine Autonomous Systems (MAS), review the current technologies available to enable the data gathering for MAS users and explore the methods of taking that data and making it exploitable information for the user need.
 Presentations may focus on work undertaken or planned to be undertaken in the 12 months since MATS 2019 or be a forward look along your organisation's technology roadmap.